 4、When to Use Countersink and Counterbore in PCB

-A PCB, like most circuit boards, has holes, and the method of drilling each hole matters.
+Like most circuit boards, a PCB has holes and the method of drilling each hole matters.
 Some of these holes are screw holes, and it is used as an opening to attach the PCB onto an application.
 The difference in the type of available screws determines the type of holes you're going to drill onto the PCB, either a countersunk hole or a counterbore hole.

 Image 3: Countersink VS Counterbore